-A certification statement (see Figure 20-1 as an example) shall be used to document the completion of each initial demonstration of capability.
+A certification statement (see Figure 20-1) shall be used to document the completion of each initial demonstration of capability.
 A copy of the certification is archived in the analyst's training folder.

 20.5 LABORATORY DEVELOPED METHODS AND NON-STANDARD METHODS